DTan13/Pluralsight/README.md

 ### Step 1 : Create [Microsoft](https://www.microsoft.com) Account

-forstly you have to create a Microsoft account using your email.
+firstly you have to create a Microsoft account using your email.

 ### Step 2 : Log In into [Visual Studio Account](https://my.visualstudio.com/)